Skip to main content

 • agree which recommendations in the All Together Fairer Marmot Report are priorities for Cheshire West and include them in our action plan and outcomes monitoring framework

-• build on the West Cheshire Anchor Network to maximise social value [3] opportunities and community wealth building
+• build on the West Cheshire Anchor Network to maximise social value[3] opportunities and community wealth building in line with the All Together Fairer Health and Care Partnership Plan

 • address food poverty via increased access to healthy, affordable, and culturally appropriate food – shifting from food banks/emergency provision to social supermarkets integrated with welfare advice and service signposting, rooted in dignity and fairness